mmmorris1975/ssm-session-client/README.md

 and `datachannel` directories can be a useful reference for how the protocol works.

-The node.js library at https://github.com/bertrandmartel/aws-ssm-session was also very instructive for seeing and actual client-side implementation of the protocol for shell sessions.
+The node.js library at https://github.com/bertrandmartel/aws-ssm-session was also very instructive for seeing an actual client-side implementation of the protocol for shell sessions.